CoCoSol007/hyper/README.md

 ## Overview and Objectives

-This project is a 3D rendering engine using ray-casting to navigate an infinite maze within a hyperbolic world visualized through the Poincaré disk model.
-Rather than a mere puzzle, it serves as an educational tool—an interactive tutorial on non-Euclidean spaces, hyperbolic tiling, and maze algorithms, brought to life with videos and animations to make abstract concepts accessible.
+This project is a 3D rendering engine using [ray-casting](https://en.wikipedia.org/wiki/Ray_casting) to navigate an infinite maze within a [hyperbolic world](https://en.wikipedia.org/wiki/Hyperbolic_geometry), visualized through the [Poincaré disk model](https://en.wikipedia.org/wiki/Poincar%C3%A9_disk_model).
+Rather than a mere puzzle, it serves as an educational tool—an interactive tutorial on non-Euclidean spaces, [hyperbolic tiling](http://aleph0.clarku.edu/~djoyce/poincare/poincare.html), and maze algorithms, brought to life with videos and animations to make abstract concepts accessible.

 ## Table of Contents